enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-13 Meeting with Rilla and TS conversion

+In the morning I discussed the workshop notes and insight with Rilla.
+We agreed on me continuing the work of optimizing and the system for medium sized projects and better disk storage and use.
+We also discussed different forms of presenting the repository to facilitate analysis, with mentions of concepts such as views, filters, and timelines.
+Another point was about how organizing data and familiarizing yourself with it allows for the development of an intuition about where meaningful aspects can be found.
+Choosing, pattern-identification, moving are key actions.

+A few concrete things from the meeting:

+- **Focusing on the action of "picking" or "adding" sources from the larger visualization as triggers for reflection.** This is a good moment to prompt the researcher for a memo note about why these materials are being picked.
+This would be a way to start of the projects with some memos over the choice of analysis data.
+- **Different lenses lead to different GT analysis (or quali in general).**

+In the afternoon I continued work on the progressive conversion to TS.
+It's advancing.
+Now I'm thinking of preparing some docs on the architecture of this app, using the C4 model.
+I want to do this in order to both have docs on it and also to improve it, as I think I'm reaching some boundaries of the current messy, ad-hoc, structure.

+## 2023-10-12 Continuing work on general optimization

+I decided to try again to refactor to TS.
+I know I had trouble before, but I do think that this will help me improve and catch data errors lately.
+They are already showing up more frequently as I go with the optimization for handling larger projects.
+So, for now, I'm in the middle of a lot of error and warning fixing.

 ## 2023-10-11 Work on disk optimization and some basic caching

 **Researched Git file trees.** The `ls-tree` command gives me a file tree that I can use for matching and the loading the files only when needed.
 Got all file trees with decent feedback and I'm checking if there is already a local clone before triggering a fresh download.
 Very basic, but effective.
 Might be worth it to move all git operations to `git.js`.